lathoub/Arduino-AppleMIDI-Library/README.md

 * Teensy 3.2
 * Adafruit Feather M0 WiFi - ATSAMD21 + ATWINC1500

+## Memory usage
+The code has been pseudo optimized to minimize the memory footprint.
+Internal buffers also use valuable memory space.
+The biggest buffer `PACKET_MAX_SIZE` is set to 350 by default in `AppleMidi_Settings.h`.
+Albeit this number is somewhat arbitratry (large enough to receive full SysEx messages), it can be reduced significantly if you do not have to receive large messages.

 ## Network Shields
 * Arduino Ethernet shield (arduino.cc, Wiznet W5100)
 * Arduino Wifi R3 shield (arduino.cc)